KomaEc/NFix/README.md

     + Coveriy Scan
     + Spotbugs
     + Daikon Invariant Detector and Checker Framework
-+ Observation of the weaknesses of those tools.4
++ Observation of the weaknesses of those tools.
 + Overcoming those weaknesses by using invariant inference and static analysis.

 # Future Work